Academics

 Summary of Requirements

-Required pre-major courses 6 hours
+Required pre-major courses 6 credits

 A study of gestures as a form of communication and as a basis for visual language.
 Concentration on the ability to think in pictures and to develop expressive and receptive communication skills in gestures.
 This course develops artistic sign language translation skills and leads to better understanding of the basic structures of American Sign Language.

-Required theatre and related courses 27-30 hours
+Required theatre and related courses 27-30 credits

 THE 281: Repeat as necessary for a minimum of 6 credits.